-This article on non-pecuniary general damages is part of a series of articles that discuss the types of damages that may be claimed in a medical negligence case.
-It is important to note, however, that each case is unique, and the damages claimed will differ as between individuals.
-The assess…Continue reading the post titled Assessing medical malpractice damages—non-pecuniary general damages
+This article on damages for “lost years” is part of a series of articles that discuss the types of damages that may be claimed in a medical negligence case.
+It is important to note, however, that each case is unique, and the damages claimed will differ between individuals.
+The assessment of …View the post titled Assessing medical malpractice damages—the “lost years”

 Receive Blog Posts

 By subscribing to our blog, you will receive an email when a new post is added.
 You can unsubscribe at any time by sending an email to us at [email protected] with the word “unsubscribe” in the subject line.